sjgrider256/Digital_Forest/README.md

 &nbsp; &nbsp; &nbsp; Copy the shared folder to your Google Drive.

-## Training
--This dataset contains images collected from multiple flights to reduce overfitting.
+**Training:** This dataset contains images collected from multiple flights to reduce overfitting.
 Training data categories are balanced in size so that the CNN does not favor feature learning for one category over the other.
 Assigning class weights can improve an imbalanced dataset, but if the imbalance is significant enough, learning will be skewed regardless of applied weights.

-## Prediction
--This is the full dataset extracted from the orthomosaic.
+**Prediction:** This is the full dataset extracted from the orthomosaic.

 # Process

 - Copy the shared Google Drive folder into your own drive.
+- Open the Google Colab notebook from this repository.
+- Mount Google Drive and import necessary libraries.

 ### Training a model from scratch with transfer learning
 Explain steps and resources in Google colab notebook (step 1 to prediction).
 Dont forget combined metadata file, the saved weights, etc.

-2. Open the Google Colab notebook from this repository.
-3. Mount Google Drive and import necessary libraries.
 4. Load the training data and apply preprocessing (e.g., resizing, normalization).
 5. Initialize EfficientNetB0 with include_top=False and add a custom classification head.
 6. **Train** using the training dataset and validate on the held-out validation set.